 The Australian Standard relevant to fumigation work is AS 2476 -2008 General fumigation procedures.

-Each State and Territory has different licensing requirements for those operators that wish to undertake fumigation work.
+Each State and Territory has different licensing requirments for those operators that wish to undertake fumigation work.

 Chemical record keeping